AgonConsole8/agon-docs/docs/MOS.md

 ### `.` (dot)

-Syntax: `*. [<path>]` (Alias for `CAT`)
+Syntax: `*. [-l] [<path>]` (Alias for `CAT`; other alises are `DIR` and `LS`)

 This command is an alias for the `CAT` command.
 If a path is provided, it will list the contents of that directory, otherwise it will list the contents of the current directory.
+From Console8 MOS 2.2.0 onwards, the optional `-l` flag can be used to display the long form of the directory listing.

 ### `CAT`

-Syntax: `*CAT [-l] [<path>]` (Aliases include `DIR` and `.`)
+Syntax: `*CAT [-l] [<path>]` (Aliases are `.`. `DIR` and `LS`)

 The "Catalogue" command, which displays a directory listing of the current directory, or of the directory at the path given.

-From Console8 MOS 2.2.0 onwards, the `-l` flag can be used to display the long form of the directory listing, which includes the file size and date/time of last modification, otherwise a shorter form of the directory listing will be displayed.
+From Console8 MOS 2.2.0 onwards, the optional `-l` flag can be used to display the long form of the directory listing, which includes the file size and date/time of last modification, otherwise a shorter form of the directory listing will be displayed.
 Versions of MOS prior to 2.2.0 will always display the long form of the directory listing.

 ### `CD`